Michigan beats No. 8 Gonzaga 82-64 to win Atlantis title

 This one had a similar feeling to the UNC win, too, with Michigan’s offense kicking into a hot-shooting gear midway through the second half to take control and build a huge lead.

-It was a burst of 10 straight scoring possessions – with Michigan moving the ball to get good looks on just about every one – that put the Wolverines up 62-43 by the midway point of the second half.
+It was a burst of 10 straight scoring possessions – with Michigan moving the ball to get good looks on just about every one – that put the Wolverines up 62-43 by the midway through the second half.

 Killian Tillie scored 20 points for the battered Bulldogs, who dealt with numerous injury concerns over the three-day tournament.
-Gonzaga just couldn’t keep up with the Wolverines operating with confident efficiency, and finished the game shooting 40%.
+Gonzaga just couldn’t keep up with the Wolverines and finished the game shooting 40%.

+”Every time we made a mental breakdown, they scored,” Gonzaga coach Mark Few said. ”They literally made us pay on every one of our assignments that we screwed up – a switch or we screwed up a coverage.
+And they made us pay, so they deserve a lot of credit for that.”

+Michigan shot 54%, including 12 of 23 from 3-point range.
+And by the end, there was even the sight of Howard breaking out dance moves for his players as they held a sign proclaiming Michigan as the Atlantis champs.

 BIG PICTURE

 Gonzaga: The Bulldogs fought through a semifinal win against No. 11 Oregon as their highlight of the Thanksgiving-week tournament.
-But coach Mark Few would probably love to use the coming days to get healthy, with Tillie missing the opener as he continues playing his way back from an October knee surgery while Gonzaga again didn’t have Anton Watson due to an ankle injury.
+But Few would probably love to use the coming days to get healthy, with Tillie missing the opener as he continues playing his way back from an October knee surgery.
+Gonzaga again didn’t have Anton Watson because of an ankle injury.

+”It’s going to be crucial the next couple of days to rest our bodies and just focus on that and get ready for the next game,” Tillie said. ”But yeah, it was a tough three days for the team.”

 UP NEXT